eliot1019/MarkYourTerritory-AR/README.md

 This allowed us to be able to connect the user's location to pin their marked messages in an AR world.

 Firebase was used to store all our data related to a pin (user, latitude, longitude, data) and GeoFire, a Firebase extension, was used to store and retrieve latitude and longitude points.

-For Geoqueries of a certain radius in our backend, we utilize the [Geohash algorithm] https://en.wikipedia.org/wiki/Geohash .
+For Geoqueries of a certain radius in our backend, we utilize the [Geohash algorithm](https://en.wikipedia.org/wiki/Geohash).